KhaireyaAlhayki/NE352_project/README.md

 2. Clone this project or download the provided client and server scripts.
 3. Use any editor to write and run the scripts like Visual Studio Code.
 4. Open a terminal (like powershell) in the project directory to test the client and server scripts.
-5. Most of the libraries used are pre-installed libraries, however additional libraries were installed like: requests and customtkinter.
+5. Most of the libraries used are pre-installed libraries, however additional libraries were installed like: requests.
     All you need to do is write the following commands in your terminal pip install requests
-    pip install customtkinter

 ## How to run the system: